WiseLabCMU/website/index.md

                 Engineering Department at Carnegie Mellon University that focuses on the platforms, protocols and processing techniques that support networked embedded systems.
 We are interested in a broad range of topics including: operating system design, wireless networking, sensing technologies, real-time scheduling, time synchronization and localization.
-We apply our work to applications such as building energy management, micro-grid management, critical infrastructure monitoring, large-scale environmental sensing and mobile computing.
+We apply our work to applications such as augmented, virtual and mixed reality, distributed edge computing systems, building energy management, micro-grid management, critical infrastructure monitoring, large-scale environmental sensing and mobile computing.
             </p>
         </div>